-December 15: Close of Open Enrollment for Plans that start on January 1
+December 15: Close of Open Enrollment (for plans starting January 1)

-January 15: Close of Open Enrollment for Plans that start on February 1
+January 15: Close of Open Enrollment (for plans starting February 1)